dairin0d/mouselook-navigation/README.md

 * Confirm - key(s) that confirm changes to view
 * Cancel - key(s) that cancel changes to view
 * Rotation Mode Switch - key(s) that confirm switch between Turntable and Trackball rotation modes
+* Origin: Mouse - key(s) that force Auto Depth option for the duration of the operator
+* Origin: Selection - key(s) that force Rotate Around Selection option for the duration of the operator
 * Orbit - key(s) that switch to Orbit mode
 * Orbit Snap - key(s) that switch rotation snapping
 * Pan - key(s) that switch to Pan mode